asaikali/tanzu-spring-cloud-gateway/README.md

 Finished installing Spring Cloud Gateway
 ```

-1. execute the command  `kubectl get all -n spring-cloud-gateway` you should a pod running the spring cloud gateway
+1. execute the command  `kubectl get all -n spring-cloud-gateway` you should see a pod running the spring cloud gateway
 operator as shown below.

 ```text